Pekka Tarjanne: Early life and education

 Tarjanne was born in Stockholm, Sweden, on 19 September 1937.
+His grandfather was one of the founders of the Liberal Party and served as the minister of interior.

-In 1960 he obtained his master of science degree in engineering and a PhD degree in technology from Helsinki University of Technology at age 24.
+In 1960 Tarjanne obtained his master of science degree in engineering and a PhD degree in technology from Helsinki University of Technology at age 24.

 Career

 Tarjanne carried out research and teaching in Denmark and the United States and returned to Finland in 1965.
 He was promoted to the professorship in theoretical physics at the University of Oulu.
 From 1967 he worked as a professor in the same field at the University of Helsinki.
 He served as the chairman of the Liberal Party from 1968 to 1978.
+He became one of the youngest party leaders on record when he was elected to the post.

-On 23 March 1970 he was elected to the Finnish Parliament where he served until 20 September 1977.
+On 23 March 1970 Tarjanne was elected to the Finnish Parliament where he served until 20 September 1977.
 He was the minister of transport and communications and the state minister responsible for Nordic cooperation between 4 September 1972 and 12 June 1975 in the cabinet led by Prime Minister Kalevi Sorsa.
 In 1977 Tarjanne was appointed director-general of posts and telecommunications which he held until 1989.
 In 1989 he was elected secretary-general of the International Telecommunication Union in the conference held in Nice, France.
-He was re-elected to the same post in the conference in Kyoto, Japan, in 1994 and held the post until 1999.
+He replaced Richard E. Butler in the post.
+Tarjanne was re-elected to the same post in the conference in Kyoto, Japan, in 1994 and held the post until 1999.
+His successor as the secretary-general of the International Telecommunication Union was Yoshio Utsumi.

 He was the deputy CEO of a Bermuda-based company, Project Oxygen Ltd between 1999 and 2000.
 Tarjanne also served as the special advisor to the Secretary-General of the United Nations on information and communication technologies at the beginning of the 2000s.
 As of 2003 and 2004 he was professor at the Academy of Technology and the chair of the eight-member International Award Selection Committee.